Blocks Guide

 Repeat forever

-Numbers are represented by raised dots, and have the value of the number of dots (like a dice).
+Numbers are represented by raised dots, and have the value of the number of dots (like a die).

 Customizable blocks (x2)